 You add the route to the application by adding the Route object to the static Routes property of the RouteTable class.
 The Routesproperty is a RouteCollection object that stores all the routes for the application.

+You typically do not have to write code to add routes in an MVC application.
+Visual Studio project templates for MVC include preconfigured URL routes.
+These are defined in the Mvc Application class, which is defined in the Global.asax file.